kochavalabs/docs/preprocessed/3-Architecture/6-Data_Structures.md

 A consensus node is connected to the network and participates in the consensus that accepts transactions into the channel.
-A consensus node does not allow requests from clients, but does receive forwarded transactions from other readonly nodes in the network.
+A consensus node does not allow requests from clients, but does receive forwarded transactions from other gateway nodes in the network.

 ## Peer to Peer